For an entire generation, Elvis Presley defined rock stardom. So how did he fall so far from his Rock God status?

 But behind the scenes, Presley was a deeply troubled man.
-As the years went by, he sunk into opiate addiction and neglected his health.
-He would die at just 42.
+As the years went by, he sunk into opiate addiction and neglected his health, leading to his death at 42 years old in 1977.

 Overweight, bloated, and wracked by the effects of drug abuse, Elvis collapsed at his home in a position that would inspire crude jokes for decades.
 How had it come to this for the Rock God?

 Elvis Presley’s Comeback

 In 1968, Presley stood behind an NBC soundstage and prepared for a performance that would soon be broadcast across the nation.
 “Elvis was hardly ever nervous – but he was then,” his drummer D.J.
 Fontana remembered later.

 Presley was nervous because this was the show that would make or break the remainder of his career.

 He had spent the better part of a decade since his fame in Hollywood.
 He made poorly-received movies and neglected to tour for his music.
 This 1968 “Comeback Special” was meant to re-introduce him to America.
 But what kind of reception would he get?